Rebeca Andrade: 2013

 Andrade continued her success at the junior level in 2013.
 She began her 2013 season at the Nadia Comăneci Invitational in Oklahoma City, and she won the gold medal in the junior all-around.
 In August, she competed at her second Junior South American Championships, and the Brazilian team won the gold medal.
 Individually, Andrade won the bronze medal in the all-around behind teammates Lorrane Oliveira and Flávia Saraiva.
 She also won the gold medal on vault and uneven bars and the silver medal on the balance beam behind Saraiva.
 In November, she competed at the Gymnasiade, which were held in Brasília.
 The Brazilian team won the silver medal behind Russia, and Andrade won the bronze medal in the all-around behind Alla Sosnitskaya and Flávia Saraiva.
 In the event finals, she won the gold medal on vault and placed sixth on the floor exercise.

 2014

 In February, Andrade began the season by competing at the WOGA Classic in Plano, Texas.
-She won the gold in the all-around, on vault, and uneven bars, and she won the silver with the team on balance beam and floor exercise.
+She won the gold in the all-around, on vault, and uneven bars, and she won the silver with the team, on balance beam, and on floor exercise.
 She later competed at the Junior Pan American Championships in Aracaju where she helped team Brazil win the silver medal behind Canada.
 Individually, she won the silver in the all-around and on floor exercise both behind Flávia Saraiva and the gold on vault, uneven bars, and balance beam.
 She was initially scheduled to represent Brazil at the 2014 Summer Youth Olympics in Nanjing, China.
 However, she withdrew due to a broken toe and was replaced by teammate Flávia Saraiva.
 Andrade did not compete for the rest of the 2014 season.